 At Bankrate, we strive to help you make smarter financial decisions.
 To help readers understand how insurance affects their finances, we have licensed insurance professionals on staff who have spent a combined 47 years in the auto, home and life insurance industries.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation of .
 Our content is backed by Coverage.com, LLC, a licensed entity (NPN: 19966249).
 For more information, please see our .

 - Most regular auto insurance policies do not cover truck or trailer rentals, making rental truck insurance a crucial part of the moving process.

 - Moving truck insurance can help cover liability for injuries and damage others incur, as well as coverage for repairs, cargo and towing.

 - It’s important to carefully consider the coverage options and rates offered by rental truck companies to make an informed decision on purchasing insurance.

 When planning a move, securing a reliable moving truck is probably top of mind.
 But what about moving truck insurance?
 People might assume their regular auto insurance covers a rental truck, but that’s often not the case.
 To help you understand the ins and outs of rental truck insurance, Bankrate’s team of insurance experts delves into what it covers, how it works and why it’s a crucial part of the moving process.

 What is moving truck insurance?

 You can think of a damage waiver as an alternative to collision or comprehensive insurance.
-It can help pay for the truck’s repairs if you cause an accident, hit a stationary object while driving or get hit by another vehicle.
+It can help pay for damage to a rental truck that might not be covered by your personal car insurance policy.